-The Δ NAV is based on the Solvency II balance sheet that excludes the risk margin component of the technical provisions (i.e. uses only the best estimate liability component of the technical provisions).
+The Δ NAV is based on the Solvency II balance sheet that excludes the risk margin component of the technical provisions (i.e. uses only the BEL component of the technical provisions).
 Furthermore when calculating Δ NAV the following are allowed for: